biodash/biodash.github.io/content/codeclub/20_cleaning-up/index.md

 4 - Unite character columns
 ---------------------------

 There will be times when you'd like to take a variable, and combine it with another variable.
 For example, you might want a column called `region_island` which contains a combination of the `region` and `island` that each penguin is from.
-We can do this with the function \[`unite()`\](<a href="https://tidyr.tidyverse.org/reference/unite.html" class="uri">https://tidyr.tidyverse.org/reference/unite.html</a>.
+We can do this with the function [`unite()`](https://tidyr.tidyverse.org/reference/unite.html).
 The function `unite()` allows you to paste together multiple columns to become one column.

 The arguments to `unite` work like this: